janosj/mongodb-opsmgr/opsmgr-aws/README.md

 # Ops Manager Demo Environment for AWS

-Deploys a MongoDB Ops Manager demo environment on AWS using EC2 instances.
+Deploys a MongoDB Ops Manager demo environment in AWS using EC2 instances.
 The demo environment consists of a single-node Ops Manager installation and a configurable number of agents.
 To deploy the environment:

 1. Provision the EC2 instances.